Dré Bly

-Donald André Bly (born May 22, 1977) is an American football coach and former player who currently serves as the assistant defensive backs coach for the New York Jets of the National Football League (NFL).
+Donald André Bly (born May 22, 1977) is an American football coach and former player who formerly served as the assistant defensive backs coach for the New York Jets of the National Football League (NFL).
 He played as a cornerback for 11 seasons in the NFL.
 He played college football for the North Carolina Tar Heels, earning All-American honors twice.
 Bly was selected by the St. Louis Rams in the second round of the 1999 NFL draft, and spent four seasons with the Rams, earning a Super Bowl ring with them in Super Bowl XXXIV.
 He was selected to two Pro Bowls during his four-year tenure with the Detroit Lions, and also played for the Denver Broncos and San Francisco 49ers.

 He most-recently served as the cornerbacks coach for the Tar Heels before his departure in 2023.

 Early life

 Bly was born in Portsmouth, Virginia.
 He graduated from Western Branch High School in Chesapeake, where he was an all-state high school football player as well as a decorated baseball player for Western Branch Bruins.